Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: Preliminary Results

-where the last line follows from the arithmetic geometric inequality.
-Note in particular that each term in $a_{i,\ll}, b_{i,\ll}$ in the summand has a positive even exponent.
+\end{samepage} where the last line follows from the arithmetic-geometric mean inequality.
+Note in particular that each term in $a_{i,\ell}, b_{i,\ell}$ in the summand has a positive even exponent.
 Moreover, all the terms in the summand are connected LDPs containing node $i$.
-Using Lemma \ref{lemma:pre:2}, it follows that the summation can then be written as $|\X_\ll|^3 w(\Z^\ll)$ where $\X_\ll^3 w(\Z^\ll)$ is a connected LDP with $O(1)$ coefficients.
-We can then apply (\ref{20}) in Lemma \ref{lemma:pre:7} to obtain
+Using Lemma \ref{chapter2:lemma:pre:2}, it follows that the summation can then be written as $|\b{X}_\ell|^3 w(\Z^\ell)$ where $\b{X}_\ell^3 w(\Z^\ell)$ is a connected LDP with coefficients bounded by a constant $c$.
+We can then apply (\ref{chapter2:20}) in Lemma \ref{chapter2:lemma:pre:7} to obtain

-This concludes the proof of (\ref{claim.5.13.1}) and (\ref{claim.5.13.2}).
+This concludes the proof of (\ref{chapter2:claim.5.13.1}) and (\ref{chapter2:claim.5.13.2}).

 \end{proof}